polkadot-fellows/RFCs/text/0001-agile-coretime.md

 RFC-3 proposes a means of implementing the high-level allocations within the Relay-chain.

+RFC-5 proposes the API for interacting with Relay-chain.

 Additional work should specify the interface for the instantaneous market revenue so that the Broker chain can ensure Bulk Coretime placed in the instantaneous market is properly compensated.

 ## Drawbacks, Alternatives and Unknowns